peterVG/awesome-tdr/README.md

 These publications are available for purchase from the [International Organisation for Standardisation](https://www.iso.org/) or as free downloads from the Consultative Committee for Space Data Systems (see links inline above) which led the standarization efforts immediately preceding ISO formalisation.

+# Disclaimer

+I made this list because someone on Twitter suggested it.
+It is incomplete.
+Please leave a [pull request](../pulls/) or [file an issue](../issues/) if you would like to add or revise information.

+I do not vouch for the accuracy of the information on this list or in the resources and reports that it links to.